-Mrs. Harrison and Mr. Dickie, hope that they will finally locate the aircraft wreck, bringing closure to the families of the killed airmen, almost 8 decades after their violent death.
+Mrs. Harrison hopes that she will finally locate the aircraft wreck, bringing closure to the families of the killed airmen, almost 8 decades after their violent death.

 “Pilot Aitken left the Busselton Base at 1150 to carry out Patrol ‘N’ on a seaward clearing scan from D’Entrecastreaux Point to Rottnest Island, then on to Pearce where it was due at 4.30pm.”
 Mrs. Pamela Harrison said to ABC Net

 “Just after 2.30pm, the plane reported sighting MV Nordnes about 45 nautical miles due west of D’Entrecastreaux Point.”

 “At 5.30pm, the plane was reported overdue and extensive searches were carried out over the next two days by air and sea.”

 The Australian Beauforts had been plagued with a mysterious problem which resulted in over 90 aircraft crashing.
 The planes were nicknamed ‘Flying Coffins’.

 It was the loss of one of those crews that led to the answer.